gvwilson/sdxpy/src/server/index.md

 2. The `HTTPServer` class takes care of parsing requests and sending back responses.
     When we construct it,
-    we give it the server address and the name of the class we've written that handles requests the way we want---in this case, `RequestHandler`.
+    we give it the server address and the name of the class we've written that handles requests the way we want—in this case, `RequestHandler`.
 3. Finally, we call the server's `serve_forever` method.
     It will then run until it crashes or we stop it with Ctrl-C.